 ssh user@host git init --bare /path/to/repo.git

-Bitbucket and Stash also provide a convenient GUI alternative to the above commands.
+Bitbucket also provides a convenient GUI alternative to the above commands.
 This is the exact same process as setting up a central repository for the other workflows in this tutorial.
 The maintainer should also push the existing codebase to this repository, if necessary.

 Next, all of the other developers need to fork this official repository.
 It’s possible to do this by SSH’ing into the server and running

 git clone to copy it to another location on the server—yes, forking is basically just a server-side clone.
-But again, Bitbucket and Stash let developers fork a repository with the click of a button.
+But again, Bitbucket let developers fork a repository with the click of a button.

 After this step, every developer should have their own server-side repository.
 Like the official repository, all of these should be bare repositories.